TilmanLudewigtHaufe/GraphAugmented-Legal-RAG/README.md

 ## Introduction

-This project represents a focused endeavor in the realm of computational legal studies, where we combine methodologies from natural language processing (NLP), network theory, and machine learning to analyze German legal texts.
+This project represents a focused effort in the field of legal tech research, where I combine methodologies from natural language processing (NLP), network theory, and machine learning to analyze German legal texts.
 At its core, the project is structured into two principal components: the generation of a domain-specific knowledge graph and the application of this graph within a Retrieval-Augmented Generation (RAG) system to enhance language model responses.

 ## Objectives